PAIDiPaidThis.com

 How long do I need to hire a wedding car for?

-Most couples book a window covering the journey to the ceremony and then on to the reception, with the car often waiting in between.
-Keeping that window tight saves money, since much of the hire time is spent parked.
+Most couples book a window covering the journey to the ceremony and then on to the reception, with the car often waiting in between rather than being sent away and rebooked.
+Keeping that window tight saves money, since a good chunk of the hire time on a typical booking is spent parked rather than driving.

 Is a coach for guests worth it?

-It can be, especially if the ceremony and reception are at different venues or parking is limited.
-Spread across all your guests, a coach sometimes works out cheaper and safer than everyone driving or booking taxis.
+It can be, especially if the ceremony and reception are at different venues or parking at either site is limited.
+Once you add up individual taxi fares or fuel and parking for guests driving themselves, a coach booked for the whole group sometimes works out cheaper per head, and it keeps everyone arriving together.

 Why are vintage wedding cars so expensive?

-They are rare, lovingly maintained and in high demand for a short season, which lets suppliers charge a premium.
-A smart modern car costs far less if the vehicle itself is not the priority.
+They are rare, expensive to maintain and in high demand for a short wedding season, which lets the owner-drivers who run them charge a premium.
+A smart modern car costs noticeably less for the same journey if the vehicle itself is not the priority for your photos.

 Do I need wedding cars at all?

 Not necessarily.
-Plenty of couples use their own car, borrow a nice one from a friend or book a regular taxi.
-Transport is one of the easier lines to trim if the budget is tight.
+Plenty of couples use their own car, borrow a nice one from a friend or family member, or book a regular taxi for the short journey between venues.
+Transport is one of the easier lines to cut or shrink if the budget is tight, since it is used for such a small part of the day.